 How to Get Involved with Every Kid Outdoors

-In order to enjoy the vast amount of federally managed lands and waters, your 4th grader will need a special pass.
+To enjoy the vast amount of federally managed lands and waters, your 4th grader will need a special pass.
 Getting the pass is easy.

 - Head over to Every Kid Outdoors to get your free pass.